Second Conditional: sentences, exercises, tests and examples

 We would stay at home if the weather didn’t improve.

-• If the if‑clause comes first, put a comma after it
+• If the conditional part comes first, we put a comma after it.

 If you studied, you would pass.